laderast/BMI535slides/06_HBase.md

 A column family represents the basic unit for adding data.

-You make a column family by thinking about what columns should go together.
+You make a column family by thinking about what columns should go together to speed up your query.

-Example:
+# Example

+We have a customer database where we need to quickly identify everyone in a zip code.

-Customer Table
+## Customer Table
+- row key: zipcode-address

+### Customer Info Column Family:
 - Customer ID

-Customer Info Family
-key: Customer Id
 - Customer Name
 - Age
 - Honorific

-Address Column Family:
+### Address Column Family:
-key: Zipcode
 - Address
 - City
 - State